SonarSource/sonar-scanner-python/README.md

 See the __SonarScanner__ [documentation](https://docs.sonarsource.com/sonarqube-server/2025.1/setup-and-upgrade/environment-variables/) for more information.

+# Feedback

+For feedback and issues regarding `pysonar`, do not hesitate to contact us through our [Community](https://community.sonarsource.com/tag/scanner).

 # Installation from testPyPI

 To install the latest pre-released version of Sonar Scanner Python.
 Execute the following command: